 Fertilise After Laying Turf

 If you failed to apply Lawn Starter prior to laying your turf you can still apply it on top of the new turf but ensure it is applied evenly and watered in well to avoid burning the leaf.
-Once the lawn has established it can be fed with Lawn Food that is higher in Nitrogen percentage as needed.
+Once the lawn has been established it can be fed with Lawn Food that is higher in Nitrogen percentage as needed.

 Fertilising Lawn in Spring